Return to BIRCH home page

 All registered students and U of M staff should already have a

 working U of M userid and password.
-This is all you need to use
+If your account has not

 Since you'll be typing several commands, you need a terminal

 window.
 From the Applications menu, choose Applications -->